 4 ways our modern lifestyle leads to poor health

 We make choices every day, both consciously and unconsciously, that affect our health.
 This can encompass a variety of small and large decisions, from our diets to how much we move our bodies, to even our choice of career.
 But when we forget to prioritize ourselves, we risk damaging our health.
-A poor lifestyle can produce negative health consequences in several key ways:
+A poor lifestyle can produce negative health consequences in several key ways.
+Explained below are the impacts of modern lifestyle on our health:

 Moving our bodies is one of the most basic but important ways we can stay healthy.
 Yet a 2019 analysis found that U.S. adults are sitting, on average, six and a half hours a day, while teenagers are averaging eight hours.
 Much of this is due to the increasing centrality of computers and the normalcy of sedentary work settings, which makes it hard to move around as much as we should.
 As a result, we have become more susceptible to a range of health issues associated with a sedentary lifestyle, including obesity, weaker bones and muscles, and poor blood circulation.